duanqiyang/duanqiyang/readme.txt

-git is tools
-woshishen
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
-Git has a mutable index called stage sssssssff diff svn diff git
+Git has a mutable index called stage.
-123ddd
-add one line
+Git tracks changes of files.